Oligarchs, not investors, to get Abramovich Norilsk windfall

 Fellow billionaire Abramovich, owner of London's Chelsea football club, settled the row last week by sweeping in to buy a stake under a deal that appeared to have the blessing of President Vladimir Putin.

-Analysts said that means the cash windfall injected by Abramovich's Millhouse holding company would bypass Norilsk's minority investors, and probably force Norilsk to borrow to fulfil promises to increase its dividends.
+Analysts said that means the cash windfall injected by Abramovich's Millhouse holding company would bypass Norilsk's minority investors, and probably force Norilsk to borrow to fulfill promises to increase its dividends.

 "This means that Norilsk Nickel (as well as its minorities) will not receive any cash from Millhouse Capital's arrival as minority shareholder," J.P.
 Morgan Cazenove said in research.